Diagnosing Schizophrenia In Teens

 There are a variety of stereotypes and misconceptions attached to patients with schizophrenia.
 Some people mistake schizophrenia with multiple personality disorder, which is now referred to as dissociative identity disorder, a mental illness that is quite rare.
 Inaccurate media depictions of schizophrenia may contribute to people confusing TV and movie portrayals of the disease, which often portray people with schizophrenia as violent and dangerous, with actual schizophrenia patients, who are more likely to be victims of violent crime than to perpetrate such crimes themselves.
 To remove the stigma around this mental health disorder, it is important that teens, parents, and teachers educate themselves on the myths that continue to follow it.

 If your teen has recently been diagnosed with schizophrenia, it may take a toll on your mental health as their parent.
 In this case, it can be beneficial to lean on someone who can help, such as a therapist.
-You can connect with a professional on BetterHelp, an online counseling platform.
-You can even search for someone who has experience with teens and/or schizophrenia to ensure you’re receiving care tailored to your needs.
+You can connect with a professional through an online platform like BetterHelp to search for someone who has experience with teens and schizophrenia to ensure you’re receiving care tailored to your needs.

 The effectiveness of online therapy for managing mental health